21 Best Thanksgiving Side Dishes to Complete Your Holiday Feast

 Cheesy Garlic Broccoli

 Karo of All Nutrious made this cheesy garlic broccoli with just three ingredients.
-If you need a gluten-free, high protein, and vegetarian dish, this one is a showcase of broccoli goodness.
+If you need a gluten-free, high-protein, and vegetarian dish, this one is a showcase of broccoli goodness.
 How can a cheesy and garlic topping ever be wrong?
-This recipe is quick to cook too!
+This recipe is quick to cook,too!

 Crispy Pumpkin Fritters

-Rosemary of An Italian in My Kitchen shares these crispy pumpkin fritters are a delightful fall side dish, with a crunchy exterior and soft, flavorful interior.
+Rosemary of An Italian in My Kitchen shares these crispy pumpkin fritters as a delightful fall side dish, with a crunchy exterior and soft, flavorful interior.
 They’re easy to make and perfect for any autumn meal.

 Can’t get enough recipes for your Thanksgiving collection?
 Try these great ones.

-- 13 Super Salad Reciles for Thanksgiving
+- 13 Super Salad Recipes for Thanksgiving

-- 13 Tasty and Easy Thanksgiving Recipes
+- 13 Tasty and Easy Thanksgiving Appetizers

 - 15 Awesome Apple Desserts for Fall